Moving from individual contribution to group learning: The early years of the Apache Web server

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Annabi, Hala, "Moving from individual contribution to group learning: The early years of the Apache Web server" (2005).
 The School of Information Studies: Dissertations.
-Paper 13.
+13.